martinpaljak/jose/README.md

-# JOSE
+# StJOSE
-Usage of JOSE (JWK, JWS, JWT) for authentication and messaging
+Opinionated usage of JOSE (JWK, JWS, JWT) for authentication and private messaging in cloud services

 ## `"npk"` - Notarized Public Keys (JWT as JWS header value with a notarized JWK)
 > AKA - pinned key with temporary subkeys.